gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

     sudo apt-get install -y build-essential autoconf gawk bison

-To build Graphene for SGX, run the following command in addition:
+To build Graphene for SGX, run the following commands in addition (depending on your Ubuntu version):

+    # For Ubuntu 18.04
-    sudo apt-get install -y python-protobuf
+    sudo apt-get install -y python3-protobuf

+    # For Ubuntu 16.04
+    sudo apt install -y python3-pip
+    sudo /usr/bin/pip3 install protobuf

 To run tests, you also need the python3-pytest package: